 Enclosed please find referee reports on your paper.

-All referees are negative on the paper.
+All referees are overall negative on the paper.

 I went through the paper by myself and found the concerns

 of the referees legitimate and decided not to recommend the

 paper for publication.
 I am sorry about this outcome but I hope that the referee reports will help you in your future research.